Why daily guitar practice is important

-Sometimes it’s easy
+Sometimes practice is easy

 I have been playing guitar for many years.
 Just like you, I have periods where playing the guitar is easy and periods when it is not.
+Daily guitar practice is always the aim, but it’s hard.

 Sometimes, I just pick it up and play and I really enjoy it.
 And I have periods where it seems like everything is contrived (job, kids, family) to ensure that I just don’t have the chance.

-Sometimes it’s not
+Sometimes it is not

 I advocate to my students to play 15 minutes a day.
 It doesn’t matter if you play more.
 But it really matters that you play your 15 minutes as a minimum.
 Why do I advocate this as a minimum?